Your New VU

 - June Instructions to complete the Campus Reading essay assignment (email)

-- June-Early August Information about virtual Q&A sessions featuring Vanderbilt offices
+- June-Early August Information about webinars and virtual socials featuring Vanderbilt offices

 - Mid-July Vanderbilt bookstore information on ordering textbooks and course materials (email)